-By the end of Year 9, students are ready to make informed option choices about which subjects they would like to study at Key Stage 4.
-Key Stage 4 Options Information is shared on the website and all students and parents are invited to Options Evening.
-To help students make the best choices for them, they receive personalised support and advice.
+During Year 9, students are ready to make informed option choices about which subjects they would like to study at Key Stage 4.
+Key Stage 4 Options Information is shared on the school website and all students and parents are invited to Options Evening.
+To help students make the best choices for them, they receive personalised support and advice through assemblies and the PSHCE programme.